ScottGuthart/rc/readme.md

 # Windows
 ## Vim
 1. Install Vim
-    * Note, to use autocompletion via the YouCompleteMePlugin
+    * Note, to use autocompletion via the YouCompleteMePlugin (optional)
+        * Uncomment out YouCompleteMe Lines in .vimrc by removing leading ```"```
+            * There are a couple spots to do this.
+Search the file for YouCompleteMe to find them
         * Install [choco](https://chocolatey.org/install)
         * Use choco in powershell as an adminstrator:
             ```powershell